GurzuAntonio/Championship-Simulator/README.md

 # Championship-Simulator
-This is a simple C++ app that simulates a championship
+This is a simple C++ app that simulates a football match, or a championship